Cray-HPE/csm-hotfixes/csm-1.4/MTL-2423-xfs-opts/README.md

 At this point, the cray-product-catalog is now updated to use the new csm-config as well as all CSM layers in all CFS configurations.

 Administrators can now rebuild images against their desired CFS configuration to pickup the hotfix changes.
+See [Management Node Image Customization](https://github.com/Cray-HPE/docs-csm/blob/release/1.4/operations/configuration_management/Management_Node_Image_Customization.md) in the CSM documentation for more information.
 This must be done before the next node rebuild.